rojha8/rojha8.github.io/index.md

 ---
 layout: page
-title: Hi!
+title: Bio
 tags: [ritesh, ojha, home, gatech, graduate, Martin, Savelsbergh, Natashia, Boland, Alan, Erera, supply chain, operations research]
 modified: 2014-08-08T20:53:07.573882-04:00
 comments: false
 ---

-I am a PhD student in Operations Research at Georgia Tech.
+I am a PhD student in Operations Research at ISyE Georgia Tech.
+I develop exact and heuristic algorithms for large scale optimization problems arising in transportation and logistics networks: trucks scheduling, trailer leasing, flow and load planning, network design.
+I am passionate about integer programming and enjoy developing model formulations.
+My thesis is supervised by <a href="https://www.isye.gatech.edu/users/alan-erera/">Prof. Alan Erera</a> and my research is funded by a large parcel carrier in US.

-Prior to this, I graduated from IIT Kharagpur, with a B.Tech in Industrial and Systems Engineering.
-I completed my B. Tech thesis on Supply Chain Modelling under the supervision of <a href="https://scholar.google.co.in/citations?user=xDL-rrsAAAAJ&hl=en/">Prof. M. K. Tiwari.</a> Next, I worked as an Operations Research consultant at TCG Digital.
+Under the <a href="https://www.ai4opt.org/">AI4OPT</a> program, I am leading efforts in developing the state-of-the-art methodology for solving large scale tactical load planning problems for trucking companies.
+This work is in collaboration with <a href="https://www.isye.gatech.edu/users/pascal-van-hentenryck">Prof. Pascal Van Hentenryck</a>.

-Currently, I am working under the guidance of <a href="https://www.isye.gatech.edu/users/alan-erera/">Prof. A. Erera</a> on solving complex problems that arise in large scale service network design.
+I completed my undergraduate degree from IIT Kharagpur, with a B.Tech in Industrial and Systems Engineering.
+My B. Tech thesis was based on Risk Propagation in Supply Chain Networks under the supervision of <a href="https://scholar.google.co.in/citations?user=xDL-rrsAAAAJ&hl=en/">Prof. M. K. Tiwari.</a> Next, I worked as an Operations Research consultant at TCG Digital, Kolkata.

 ----
 <!-- designing efficient algorithms to tackle  -->